2nd grade Bingo Cards - Print Free or Customize

 - The first player to finish a horizontal, vertical, or a diagonal line of crossed items shouts "Bingo!" and wins the play.

-- The caller validates that the items marked form a proper line as per the Bingo card and call list.
+- The caller confirms that the items crossed off form a correct line according to the Bingo card and call list.

-- You can play for multiple patterns or a full card blackout for a longer play.
+- You can play for different patterns or a full card blackout for a longer play.

 This 2nd grade Bingo Cards Game contains following Words or Phrases: Letter to a Character – Write a letter to a character from a book you read.
 Ask them questions and tell them what you liked about their story.
 (5-7 sentences), Book Review – Write a review of a book.
 What was the story about?
 What did you like or dislike?
 Would you recommend it?
 (5-7 sentences), Story Retelling – Summarize a book in your own words.
 Include the beginning, middle, and end.
 (5-7 sentences), Character Comparison – Pick two characters from different books and compare them.
 How are they alike?
 How are they different?
 (5-7 sentences), New Book Ending – Rewrite the ending of a story you read.
 How would you change it?
 (5-7 sentences), Story Timeline – Write a timeline of important events in a story.
 Use transition words like "first," "next," "then," and "finally."
 (5-7 sentences), Favorite Scene Comic Strip – Draw a comic strip with captions to show your favorite scene from a book., Book Character Interview – Pretend you are a news reporter interviewing a character from a book.
 Write 5 questions and how you think they would answer., Setting Description – Describe the setting of a story you read.
 What does it look, sound, and feel like?
 (5-7 sentences), Act It Out! – Pick a scene from a book and act it out with a friend or family member.
 Then, write a short paragraph about how it felt to act as the character.
 (5-7 sentences), Main Idea Detective – Read a story and write 3-5 sentences about the main idea.
 What is the story mostly about?, Problem & Solution – Write about a problem a character faced in a story and how they solved it.
 (5-7 sentences), Character Feelings Chart – Pick a character and describe how they feel at the beginning, middle, and end of the story.
 Explain why.
 (5-7 sentences), Five Senses Setting – Describe the setting of a book using all five senses: What can you see, hear, smell, taste, and touch?
 (5-7 sentences), Letter to the Author – Write a letter to the author of a book you read.
 What did you love about the book?
 What questions do you have?
 (5-7 sentences), What Happens Next? – Imagine the story didn't end.
 Write what happens next to the characters.
 (5-7 sentences), Book Character Swap – Choose two characters from different books and write about what would happen if they switched places.
 (5-7 sentences), Character Advice Column – Pick a character who had a problem in a story.
 Write them a letter giving advice on what they should do.
 (5-7 sentences), Fact or Fiction? – If you read a nonfiction book, write 3 facts you learned and 2 questions you still have.
 (5-7 sentences), My Favorite Part in 3 Pictures – Draw three pictures that show your favorite part of a book, then write a sentence for each picture..